 Choudhary et al. (2016b) described the skull of the Indian blackbuck (Antilope cervicapra) comprised distinct cranial and facial bones.
-The occipital bone was a single, roughly pentagonal bone surrounding the foramen magnum, while the sphenoid lay between the occipital posteriorly and the ethmoid anteriorly; the ethmoid was single.
+The occipital bone was a single, roughly pentagonal bone surrounding the foramen magnum, while the sphenoid lays between the occipital bone posteriorly and the ethmoid anteriorly; the ethmoid bone was single.
 The interparietal bone was small and quadrilateral, wedged between the parietal bones anterolaterally and the supraoccipital posteriorly.
 The parietal bones were paired and the paired frontal bones formed the roof of the cranial cavity.
 The maxilla was a paired, flat bone of roughly triangular shape and the paired incisive bones were located on the lower part of the face.
 The palatine and pterygoid bones were paired, with the pterygoid being small, slightly curved, and plate-like, situated beside the posterior nares.
 The nasal bones were paired and formed the roof of the nasal cavity, while the lacrimal bones were paired and located at the anterior margin of the orbit.
 The zygomatic bone was irregularly triangular, the vomer was a single median bone and the turbinate bones consisted of delicate, scroll-like plates attached to the lateral walls of the nasal cavity.
 The mandible was paired and the hyoid bone was situated between the vertical rami of the mandible.

 Focusing on orbital anatomy, Choudhary et al. (2018) reported that the orbits in goats (Capra aegagrus hircus) were complete, oval in shape, positioned rostro-laterally and being formed by the frontal, lacrimal and zygomatic bones.
 The orbital rim was nearly circular and entirely bounded by bone.
 Communication between the orbit and the cranial cavity occurred through the ethmoidal foramen, optic foramen and foramen orbitorotundum.
 The frontal bone contributed the most to the formation of the orbital margin, followed by the zygomatic and lacrimal bones.
 The orbital circumference was greater on the left side than on the right, whereas the orbital index was higher in the right orbit compared to the left.
-The mean orbital circumference measured was 11.66 ± 0.01 cm in the right orbit and 12.03 ± 0.02 cm in the left orbit.
+The mean orbital circumference measured was 11.66 ± 0.01 cm in the right orbit, and 12.03 ± 0.02 cm in the left orbit.

-Lade et al. (2024) examined the skulls of chital (Axis axis) and sambar deer (Rusa unicolor) and observed that the frontal bone depression was deeper in male chital deer, whereas it was broader in male sambar deer.
+Lade et al. (2024) examined the skulls of chital (Axis axis) and sambar deer (Rusa unicolor), observing that the frontal bone depression was deeper in male chital deer, whereas it was broader in male sambar deer.
 The rostral extremities of the nasal bone in male chital deer were notched, while in male sambar deer they were blunt and lacked notches.
-In these breeds of animals, the lateral surface of the skull was elongated and triangular, being wider posteriorly and narrower anteriorly.
+In these animals breeds, the lateral surface of the skull was elongated and triangular, being wider posteriorly and narrower anteriorly.
 Additionally, the jugular process in both animals was proximally triangular, terminating distally with a blunt tubercle.